 Prices & Services

-An entry level prepaid fractional jet card providing 25 hours of flight time on a light jet will cost between US $145,000 to $165,000.
+An entry-level prepaid fractional jet card providing 25 hours of flight time on a light jet will cost between US $145,000 to $165,000.
 Added to this base price are taxes and specific fees such as Federal Excise Tax, per passenger taxes and fees, and passenger facility charges, plus fuel surcharges.
-All of the major companies provide a full service including full travel booking services, limousine services, standard in flight catering and entertainment.
+All of the major companies provide a bespoke service including full travel booking services, limousine services, standard in-flight catering and entertainment.
 Some companies include a base fuel amount in the quote and for others the fuel is added, so always ask what's included in the price.

-The fuel surcharge is normally the big item that can be a surprise if you're not ready for it.
+The fuel surcharge is normally the big item that can be a surprise, if you're not ready for it.
 As an example the base price of a card may include fuel at a set amount of say $1.60 a gallon.
 You then have to pay the difference between the market price and $1.60 for each trip you take.
-If you do a 2 hour flight in a light jet that burns 110 gallons an hour, and the price of fuel is $5.00 per gallon, you will pay a fuel surcharge of $748 (2 x 110 x $3.40).
+If you do a 2-hour flight in a light jet that burns 110 gallons an hour, and the price of fuel is $5.00 per gallon, you will pay a fuel surcharge of $748 (2 hrs x 110 gallons x $3.40).

 Pros and Cons of Fractional Jet Cards

 Some of the positive points of jet cards include the low capital outlay compared to full or fractional ownership.
 The ability to select from a variety of aircraft types, often specifying the actual aircraft model and upgrade or downgrade options are another plus point.
 Overall the fractional fleets have much newer aircraft compared to charter planes, so with a fractional jet card you can be comfortable knowing you'll be flying on the most up to date planes.
 The fractional fleets also offer consistent service and safety standards, whereas these can vary across charter providers.